NetSparkleUpdater/NetSparkle/README.md

 ## History
 8 March 2013 John Hatton: Looking for something with a different approach, but found a good start in NetSparkle.
 Forked with these goals:

- - Reduce/remove the current "loop" background orientation.
+ - Reduce (maybe remove) the current "loop" background orientation.
 Most apps just want to check on launch.
  - Remove dependency on NLog, in fact just removed the whole separate diagnostic window.
 Now just uses Debug.Writeline().
  - Provide greater separation between the logic/download vs. the Sparkle-provided UI
  - Make UI less obtrusive, fitting with apps that are updated frequent (like, daily)
+ - Enable Markdown for release notes, in addition to the existing html

 3 Jan 2012 Jim Graham: forked NetSparkle to GitHub because I had some requirements for a client program that weren't easily met by the standard version.